Jun

 More than a store

-The bright, spacious new retail store is just the most familiar part of the roastery.
+The bright, spacious new retail store is just the beginning.
+There’s a lot more to this space.

-Sorry, when I say “shop”, I’m using the wrong word.
-The new Bridgehead location, which you can see getting its final tweaks prior to public opening tomorrow, is far more than just another retail coffee shop.
-It’s going to be the new head office for the Bridgehead chain and the new central warehouse to supply all 15 Bridgeheads across the urban core.
+Sorry, when I say “store”, I’m using the wrong word.
+The new Bridgehead location – just now getting its final tweaks prior to public opening tomorrow – will be far more than just another retail coffeeshop.
+It’s going to be the new head office for the Bridgehead chain and the new central warehouse to supply all 15 Bridgehead outlets across the urban core – big enough to have space for a community room, and hold coffee tasting workshops for staff and the public.

-But an even bigger development for the chain: as of tomorrow, all coffee in all Bridgeheads across Ottawa will be roasted by Bridgehead right here in Ottawa.
-Because the new location marks Bridgehead’s transition from being a retail reseller of other people’s coffee to being a producer and innovator, selling their own coffee.
-And along with this, they are building an industrial team of experts who have already had to learn to produce large volumes every day.
+This marks Bridgehead’s transition from being a retail reseller of other people’s coffee to being a producer and innovator, selling their own coffee.
+Along with this, they are building a team of experts who have already had to learn to produce large volumes every day.

 Bridgehead 2.0

-The roastery is filled with gear that looks made for alchemy.
+The roastery is filled with gear straight out of a steam-punk alchemist’s lab.

 And you can really taste, smell. and see the difference.
 I tried one of the new Espresso roasts in a tasty, steaming cup of Americano today, and it not only tastes better, it looks better – with a real head of dense foam like you find on your cup in Europe.

-One day early, I snuck into the new location and asked Bridgehead’s Coffee Program Manager Ian Clark whether that was just my imagination.
-Here’s his geeky-but-fascinating answer, plus a look around the new roastery – including a glimpse of their new “Human Roaster” (in the still grab below – not kidding either).
+One day early, I was invited in for a sneak peak at the new location, and I asked Bridgehead’s Coffee Program Manager Ian Clark whether that was just my imagination.
+Here’s his geeky-but-fascinating answer, plus a look around the new roasting facility – including a glimpse of their new “Human Roaster.”
+Check out the YouTube.

 Brand evolution